Hammersmith Bridge: Renewed structural problems

-2019–24 closure
+2019: Closure

 With funding for a major refurbishment still not resolved, on 10 April 2019, Hammersmith and Fulham Council closed the bridge indefinitely to motor traffic on safety grounds.
 Pedestrians and cyclists were allowed to use the bridge.
-On 24 May 2019) the closure was due to cracks in the iron pedestals which support the structure.
+The closure was due to cracks in the iron pedestals which support the structure.
 On 10 October 2019, Planning in London magazine published the results of its competition for a quick fix to Hammersmith Bridge's closure.
 The winning entry, by marine civil engineers Beckett Rankine, consisted of a prefabricated temporary road and foot bridge downstream of Hammersmith bridge and connecting in to Queen Caroline Street on the Hammersmith side.
 Beckett Rankine claimed that the bridge's cost could be recouped by charging a toll on vehicles.
-On 13 August 2020, the structural issues worsened in a heatwave, and the bridge was closed to cyclists and pedestrians,completely shutting use of the bridge.
+On 13 August 2020, the structural issues worsened in a heatwave, and the bridge was closed to cyclists and pedestrians, completely shutting use of the bridge.
 River traffic and pedestrian routes under the bridge were also stopped.
 The costs were reported as £141 million to fully repair the bridge and £46 million to stabilise it for use by cyclists and pedestrians.
 Neither the council nor the transportation authority had this money available.

 On 9 September 2020, the Secretary of State for Transport, Grant Shapps appointed a Department for Transport task force to investigate the bridge's condition, and work towards reopening the bridge for cyclists and pedestrians, and later the return of motor traffic.
 In October 2020, it was announced that the bridge would not re-open to vehicles until at least 2027.
 In November 2020, engineers proposed a temporary double-decked steel structure within the existing bridge to allow damaged elements to be removed for repair.
 The scheme, designed by Foster and Partners with bridge engineers COWI, was backed by the local council and presented to Shapps.
 The scheme, costed at around £100 million, would allow the bridge to reopen for pedestrians and cyclists in the summer of 2021, with cars and vans able to cross two months later, and full restoration by 2023.
 The proposals were discussed on 19 March 2021 at a government taskforce meeting, and plans for the work to be funded through a £3 toll scheme were accepted.
 In December 2020, reports suggested that the full closure was overly cautious, and that little work would be needed to reopen the bridge to pedestrians and cyclists.

-2021: partial reopening
+Partial reopenings

 On 1 June 2021, TfL, Hammersmith and Fulham Council and central government came to a cost-sharing agreement that would reopen the bridge in the near future.
 The following month, council leader Stephen Cowan announced that the bridge would partially re-open to pedestrians and cyclists from 17 July 2021.
 For the first phase, a £6 million, 46-week stabilisation plan designed by consultants Mott MacDonald was approved by the council in August 2021.
 A second phase, involving extensive strengthening and full restoration, was to allow the bridge to reopen to motor vehicles.